SAP-samples/teched2023-AD272/exercises/4_OpenAppAndStartProcess/README.md

-# Exercise 4 - Open Risk Management Application and Start Process
+# Exercise 4 - Open your site runtime, launch the Risk Management Application and Start Process

 In this exercise, we will create connect all the SAP Build artificats and run the application.

-## Exercise 4.1 Open
+## Exercise 4.1 Open your site in runtime
+In SAP Build Work Zone site settings, click the arrow icon to navigate to your site runtime

+Go-to-site-1.png

 ## Exercise 2.2 Sub Exercise 2 Description